petri152/ServiceNow-Advanced-Functionality/README.md

 ![filter3](https://github.com/petri152/ServiceNow-Advanced-Functionality/raw/master/screenshots/filters3.png "Filter3")
 Active: is true
 Assignment Group: is \[Your Team Name\]
-Infident State: is not one of Resovled, or Closed
+Incident State: is not one of Resovled, or Closed
 Assigned To: is empty
 Save this filter as "@U"